GDSC-CPU/tf-workshop/slides/workshop/sgd.md

 <h3 class="text-orange-500">TL:DR -- This saves dramatic amounts of computation time.</h3>

 > 👎 [The downside of stochastic gradient descent is that it doesn’t find the true minimum as reliably.
-Instead it has a tendency to get extremely close...][1]
+Instead it has a tendency to get extremely close, then circle the minimum forever. ][1]

  <logos-tensorflow /> Tensorflow doesn't have the [BGD][2] built-in
  <small class="text-gray-500">_(many beginner tutorials teach the simpler BGD)_</small>,